l6l/timed_quiz/README.md

 * SPACE pauses the timer.
 * Q quits the program immediately.

 VT100 sequences are used to control terminal output, and Python threading is used to control the timer.
 All terminal output calls are guarded by a global mutex.
-The code is very simple and should work with most any Python3 environment on a VT100-compatible terminal.
+The code should work with any Python3 environment on a VT100-compatible terminal.

 Hope you find it useful!